*Shorter print version for limited amount of space.

 Research on the rate of biological aging has been conducted since the 1930s, but Mathis said this was the first time a study was done to measure specific ribosomal parts.
 Price and his team were not the first to make the connections between cutting calories and lifespan, but they were the first to recognize that slowing down protein synthesis can extend cell life.

-Associate professor of nutrition, dietetics and food science Chad Hancock, said there could be potential health benefits of calorie restriction.
+Chad Hancock, associate professor of nutrition, dietetics and food science, said there could be potential health benefits of calorie restriction.

-“The physiological mechanisms for the benefits of calorie restriction are not clear, and this study provides new and very specific information regarding how caloric restriction may change an organism’s biochemistry/physiology,” Hancock said.
+'The physiological mechanisms for the benefits of calorie restriction are not clear, and this study provides new and very specific information regarding how caloric restriction may change an organism’s biochemistry (and) physiology,' Hancock said.

-Price also said people should not start depriving themselves of calorie intake to live longer even though cutting calories can increase lifespan.
+Price said he believes this study can aid in the understanding of how eating healthier can help us live longer.
+He also said people should not start depriving themselves of calorie intake to live longer even though cutting calories can increase lifespan.